bressanmarcos/cimrdf.py/README.md

 python generator.py input_filename.xml output.py
 ```
 ## To create CIM RDF instances
 3a.
-Use the generated classes from output_filename.py to create your instance
+Use the generated classes from output.py to create your instances
 ```
 from output import *